BHIIKTOR/cw721-custom/README.md

 It lacks things, like minting a random token instead of doing it sequentially, but this is yet a WPI (so far).

 The contract allows for three different types of methods for storing token metadata:
-* store - stores one token medata
+* store - stores one token metadata
 * store batch - batch metadata token storing with "heavy" costs
 * store conf - An optimized TX that accepts the repetitive info once and the attributes for the metadata in bulk